nikitsky/nikitsky.github.io/_posts/2017-05-12-free-icons-online.md

 ---
 <link href="https://unpkg.com/basscss@8.0.2/css/basscss.min.css" rel="stylesheet">

+> Update on 19.05.2022
+> Looks like it is not working in the desctibed way

 I get service [omg-img](https://img.icons8.com) which can supply you with tonn of icons in a very simple way: just insert the ```<img>``` tag directly into your HTML.
 Icons8 will find the matching icon and generate it in the right style, size, and color.